xlbrto/xlbrto/README.md

 <h2 align="center">HAPPY YOU'RE HERE!</h2>
 <br>

-I'm Alberto.
 Software developer, interior remodeler and amateur gamer.

 Highly logical, flexible and detail-oriented full-stack web developer with a deep interest in data privacy, open source software, encryption and cyber-hygiene.
 Full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.

 I build robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful.
 I also blog about my world behind the screen which involves privacy, security, software, optimization and also promising technologies like PWAs.

-Aside from programming, I enjoy [researching](https://i.redd.it/2mq06n5nbdw61.jpg) stuff, listening to music, singing, playing [Fortnite](https://t.me/xlbrtogaming) and hanging out with my wife and [dog](https://xlbrto.com/assets/images/gallery02/8dd6cd93_original.jpg?v=5af09c1f).
+Aside from programming, I enjoy [investigating](https://i.redd.it/2mq06n5nbdw61.jpg) stuff, listening to music, singing, playing [Fortnite](https://t.me/xlbrtogaming) and hanging out with my wife and [dog](https://xlbrto.com/assets/images/gallery02/8dd6cd93_original.jpg?v=5af09c1f).

 <br>